nexteacc/Support/WeekOfYear_Support.md

 ### Support and Help
 If you have any questions or encounter issues with this app, we’re here to help!
 Please follow the steps below:

-Check our FAQ: FAQ Section – Find answers to common questions.
+Check  FAQ: FAQ Section – Find answers to common questions.

 Report an Issue: For technical support, please submit an issue directly on GitHub in the Issues tab and describe the problem.